Note

 InstantAccessDurationMinsmust be between 60 and 300 minutes- Instant access snapshots count towards the Ultra Disk and Premium SSD v2 limit of three in-progress snapshots per disk

-- You can create up to 15 disks concurrently, from instant access snapshots of an individual disk
+- You can create up to 15 disks concurrently from all instant access snapshots of an individual disk

 - You can't use an instant access snapshot to create an Ultra Disk or a Premium SSD v2 larger than the snapshot's size

-- If a disk is being hydrated from a snapshot, you can't create an instant access snapshot of that disk
+- If a Ultra Disk or Premium SSD v2 is being hydrated from a snapshot, you can't create an instant access snapshot of that disk

 - Check the